MEngSc-Electrical-ComputerSystems/MasterOfEngineering_ElectronicSystetms_SiliconLife./README.md

 # MIT teaching package: Master of Engineering - Electronic Systems - Silicon Life.
-Each subject and sub-level lesson are PROGRESSIVELY INTEGRATED into the topic sourse.
+Each subject and sub-level lesson are PROGRESSIVELY INTEGRATED into the the next reffered lesson substance.

 ---
 ## Silicon Life Engineer.